 We enjoyed our dinner out on the (chilly) patio by the water.
 It was BEAUTIFUL.
 To be honest, the food did not really wow me, and there weren’t many options, but the view and the atmosphere of the restaurant really makes up for it!
 And it wasn’t like the food tasted bad, anyway.
 My trout was very tasty!

 All in all, I had a wonderful time on my little day trip.
-Prince Edward County is definitely worth a visit if you are in Kingston or Ottawa or Toronto or anywhere in between!
+Prince Edward County is definitely worth a visit if you are in Kingston or Toronto or anywhere in between!
 It’s only a short drive away and it really makes the big, gross city seem far, far away.

 P.S.
 Thanks Sister for taking us!